defenseunicorns/leapfrogai-deployment/README.md

 ## Issues and Features

-If you have issues with installation or if you believe something is missing from the installation guides then please submit an [Issue]().
+If you have issues with installation or if you believe something is missing from the installation guides then please submit an issue using the default template.